adieuadieu/japan-train-data/README.md

 Choo choo.

-A recursive object of train data for Japan including translations & station geocoding _and_ a tool to generate it.
+A circular object of train data for Japan including translations & station geocoding _and_ a tool to generate it.
 Access train data by prefecture, by lines, or by stations.

 ## Install